-Common-mode coupling at the near-end or at the far-end typically happens in the line drivers or line receivers of an IC, because of currents produced by other circuits of the IC, flowing in a common impedance (e.g. the so-called ground bounce).
+Common-mode coupling at the near end or at the far end typically happens in the line drivers or line receivers of an IC, because of currents produced by other circuits of the IC, flowing in a common impedance across which unwanted voltages referred to as bounces appear (e.g. the so-called ground bounce and power bounce).